kasenetz/hbcd-docs/docs/measures/index.md

-# Data Measures & Quality Control

-## Data Measure Release Notes
+# Data Measure Release Notes
 The current release includes data from Visits 1, 2, and 3 (V01, V02, and V03).
 In this section we provide a brief overview of each data measure provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures, known issues, and references.
 ![](../images/timeline-img.png)

-Below is a summary of measures included in Release 1.0.
-Note that the HBCD Data Release Docs only cover the measures currently available, with additional documentation to follow in future updates as additional measure data are released.

-The data provided within the `phenotype/` folder includes demographic, toxicology, behavior, and tabulated data associated with magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry (i.e. [wearable sensor](sensors.md) recordings for leg motion) - see [Phenotype BIDS Data](../datacuration/phenotypes.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

-The release also includes raw (`rawdata/`) and processed "derivative" (`derivatives/`) data for MRI, MRS, EEG, and motion/accelerometry, formatted to adhere to the Brain Imaging Data Structure (BIDS) standard.
-See [Raw BIDS Data](../datacuration/rawbids.md) and [Derivatives](../datacuration/derivatives.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

-For details on upcoming additions in Release 1.1, see [Pending & Upcoming Updates](../changelog/pending.md).
-Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).

 <p>
 <div class="notification-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa-regular fa-lightbulb"></i></span>
   <span class="text">Visit numbers are labeled as Visit X or V0X in the release notes (e.g., V01 = Visit 1)</span>
 </div>
 </p>

+Below is a summary of measures included in Release 1.0.
+Note that the HBCD Data Release Docs only cover the measures currently available, with additional documentation to follow in future updates as additional measure data are released.
+For details on upcoming additions in Release 1.1, see [Pending & Upcoming Updates](../changelog/pending.md).
+Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).

+## File-Based Data
+The data release includes raw (`rawdata/`) and processed "derivative" (`derivatives/`) data for MRI, MRS, EEG, and motion/accelerometry, formatted to adhere to the Brain Imaging Data Structure (BIDS) standard.
+See [Raw BIDS Data](../datacuration/rawbids.md) and [Derivatives](../datacuration/derivatives.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

+## Tabulated Data
+The data provided within the `phenotype/` folder includes demographic, toxicology, behavior, and tabulated data associated with magnetic resonance imaging (MRI), spectroscopy (MRS), electroencephalography (EEG), and motion/accelerometry (i.e. [wearable sensor](sensors.md) recordings for leg motion) - see [Phenotype BIDS Data](../datacuration/phenotypes.md) under the [HBCD BIDS Data](../datacuration/overview.md) section of the Release Notes for details.

+<button id="toggle-all-btn">Expand All Sections ↕️</button>

 <div id="behCGinteraction" class="table-banner" onclick="toggleCollapse(this)">
   <span class="table-text">Behavior & Caregiver-Child Interaction</span>